-As a supported community-based house is intended to provide accommodation for the aged, children or people with disabilities, it must be a Class 3 building (i.e. not Class 1b) per item (d) of the description of Class 3 buildings in section A3.2 of the BCA.
+As a community-based house is intended to provide accommodation for the aged or children, it must be classified as a class 3 building (i.e. not Class 1b) per item (d) of the description of Class 3 buildings in section A3.2 of the BCA.